zuozhenggh/learning-library/solutions-library/ebs-migrate/backup/backup.md

 In this lab, you will:

-* Create a Backup of the source E-Business Suite Environment
+* Create a Backup of the source E-Business Suite Environment.
-* Provision an EBS instance in Cloud Manager from the backup
+* Provision an EBS instance in Cloud Manager from the backup.

 ### **Prerequisites**

-* Complete Lab 3: **Install the Oracle E-Business Suite Cloud Backup Module**
+* Complete Lab 3: **Install the Oracle E-Business Suite Cloud Backup Module**.
 * key-data.txt file documented with following information:

 **From Provisioning your Cloud Manager Instance You Should have recorded:**